I was in need of a good reminder of the many ways God has blessed our family through my husband.

 Join the conversation: How are you choosing to remember God’s goodness?

-To make things easier (and fun) I’ve created a pretty pink & purple floral thankful-for-list for you to use.
-Each one includes a Psalm of praise and small print of one of my watercolor paintings in the corner.
-This free printable comes in two sizes and can also be used for any other to-do-list needs you may have.
+To make things easier (and fun), I’ve created a pretty pink & purple floral thankful-for-list for you to use.
+Each one includes a Psalm of praise and a small print of one of my watercolor paintings in the corner.
+This free printable comes in two sizes and can also be used for any other to-do list needs you may have.
 Plus, it’s free to download!
 (Click on the photos below to print.)

 Thank you for joining me.
 I’m excited to jump into God’s word with you and study the Fruit of Joy!
 This article is a part of our current series, Sweet Smelling Fruit—Cultivating a Heart that Lives by the Spirit.
 Right now we are taking a closer look at #Joy.